• Skip to primary navigation

 • Shrimp: Large shrimp are less likely to overcook and become tough or chewy.
 I used U/15 or under 15 pieces per pound, also called "colossal" or "extra-jumbo."
 Leave the shells on if you prefer a crispier texture.

-• Fresh Ground Pepper: Use Szechuan (or Sichuan) peppercorns for a more authentic dish, or just use fresh ground black pepper.
+• Pepper: Use Sichuan or Szechuan peppercorns for a more authentic dish, or just use fresh cracked or ground black pepper.

-• Peppers: You can use jalapeño, serrano, or Korean peppers (the smaller variety is hotter).
+• Chili Peppers: You can use jalapeño, serrano, long hot peppers, or Korean peppers (the smaller variety is hotter).
 Shishito peppers will add crunch and color without being spicy.
-Cooking the peppers over high heat or removing their seeds reduces the spiciness and improves their flavor.
-You can also soak them in hot water to reduce the heat after slicing them.
+Remove their seeds and soak them in hot water to reduce the heat.

 Nutrition